chef/chef/DOC_CHANGES.md

 If the DSC resource indicates that it requires a reboot, reboot_action can use the reboot resource to either reboot immediately (:reboot_now) or queue a reboot (:request_reboot).
 The default value of reboot_action is :nothing.

+The following two items in the dsc_resource doc in Chef 12.6.0 are ONLY applicable for PowerShell versions earlier than 5.0.10586.0.
+The latest version of WMF 5 has relaxed the limitation that prevented us from running in non-disabled RefreshMode configuration, and including both dsc_script and dsc_resource in the same run list:
+1. The RefreshMode configuration setting in the Local Configuration Manager must be set to Disabled
+2. The dsc_script resource may not be used in the same run-list with the dsc_resource.
+This is because the dsc_script resource requires that RefreshMode in the Local Configuration Manager be set to Push, whereas the dsc_resource resource requires it to be set to Disabled

 ### `knife bootstrap --ssh-identity-file`

 The --identity-file option to `knife bootstrap` has been deprecated in favor of `knife bootstrap --ssh-identity-file`